 Omega Seamaster Planet Ocean

-These Padi licensed watches are water resistant up to 200m (656 ft), made of stainless steel and the overall look of the watch is quite appealing with a smaller form factor than some of the more bulkier dive watches on the market.
+These Padi licensed Seiko models are water resistant up to 200 meters (656 ft), made of stainless steel and the overall look is quite appealing with a smaller form factor than some of the more bulkier dive watches on the market.

-Where this watch really departs from its predecessors is the technology and associated attention to detail.
-They’ve removed the satin aluminium bezel inserts and replaced with scratch resistant ceramic inserts.
+Where this model really departs from its predecessors is the technology and associated attention to detail.
+They’ve removed the satin aluminium inserts from the unidirectional rotating bezel and replaced with scratch resistant ceramic inserts.
 And, perhaps the biggest improvement to design is the use of liquid metal, rather than traditional casting and subsequent machining.
-This produces a very precise, strong and corrosion resistant watch.
+This produces a very precise, strong and corrosion resistant timepiece.

-This level of engineering finds it’s way throughout the entire watch, including the movement system.
+This level of engineering finds its way throughout the entire watch, including the movement system.
 Powered by the Omega 8500 caliber Co-Axial based automatic movement which has been widely regarded as a robust and precise movement system.
-This watch is a true competitor and alternative to the Rolex Submariner.
+This is a true competitor and alternative to the Rolex Submariner.

 One of the main drawbacks of the new Planet Ocean’s technology is that they are a few millimeters thicker.
-This has left some enthusiasts shaking their head as one of the Seamaster’s long running standout trait’s has been it’s slim, elegant design.
-This watch has been known to actually feel thicker than it is.
+This has left some enthusiasts shaking their head as one of the Seamaster’s long running standout traits has been its slim, elegant design.
+This Omega has been known to actually feel thicker than it is.

-This Swiss made watch with automatic hand movement has been gaining in popularity with divers since the Pelagos’ rebirth in 2012.
-Because this watch is made of titanium, it is lighter than it’s stainless steel counterparts, which is a great feature if you plan on this watch being your everyday watch too.
-The titanium watch and bracelet have a brushed finished, which makes it stand out from a traditionally high-polished finish of a stainless steel and tends to hide scratches very well.
+Swiss made with automatic hand movement, this Tudor has been gaining in popularity with divers since the Pelagos’ rebirth in 2012.
+Because it is made of titanium, it is lighter than its stainless steel counterparts, which is a great feature if you plan on this watch being your everyday “desk diver” too.
+The titanium case and bracelet have a brushed finished, which makes it stand out from a traditionally high-polished finish of a stainless steel and tends to hide scratches very well.

 There are two main versions of the Submariner; with and without a date plus magnifier.
 The non-date version costs about $1,000 less and is arguably the more popular of the two.
 It was also the original as the date version only came in later.